BradWebb101/data-engineer-assessment/README.md

 2. You want the maximum amount of matachable text. eg if the text is abc and the match is abc.
 That is 3, rather than 1 as a matches with a.

 All tests are contained in the folders of the code it is testing.
-I usually do this for Lambda functions to put the tests in the same place as the function (especially if there is multiple functions in the same code base).
+I usually do this for Lambda functions to put the tests in the same place as the function (especially if there is multiple functions in the same code base, and i build from asset).
 This way it uploads to AWS, so if anyone needs to check my lambda function they have more code/info to debug.
 Costs a little in space, but minimal compared to the value.

-# AWS infrastructure
+# AWS
 ## CSV ingestion pipeline

 ### Basic stack